microsoft/pxt/docs/blog/arcade/update-aug-2026.md

 ![Tomato Cube Arcade Console](/static/blog/arcade/update-aug-2026/tomato-cube-arcade-console.png)

 The Tomato Cube [micro:bit Display Shield](https://tomatocube.com/product/makecode-arcade-display-shield-for-microbit) has an innovative design with a built-in micro-USB connector for the micro:bit.
-This makes it nice to have just 1 cable for downloading and charging the device, and good if you don’t plan on swapping out micro:bits all the time.
+This makes it nice since you only need one cable for downloading and charging the device.
+This is very convenient if you intend to keep the same micro:bit plugged in for most of the time.

 ![Tomato Cube Display Shield Console](/static/blog/arcade/update-aug-2026/tomato-cube-display-shield.png)